|

 decreased the frequency of complications

+due to aspiration.
 Both pneumonia and bronchitis

 were included